Atorvastatin Prescription Online

 Atorvastatin - HMG-CoA Reductase Inhibitor Drug

-Atorvastatin belong to a class of medications known as HMG-CoA reductase inhibitors - sometimes referred to as a statin medication - and is a synthetic lipid-lowering drug.
-HMG-CoA reductase inhibitors help block the synthesis of cholesterol by blocking the enzyme HMG-CoA reductase, an enzyme used in the biosynthesis of cholesterol.
+Atorvastatin prescription medication belong to a class of medications known as HMG-CoA reductase inhibitors - sometimes referred to as a statin medication - and is a synthetic lipid-lowering drug.
+Atorvastatin tablets help block the synthesis of cholesterol by blocking the enzyme HMG-CoA reductase, an enzyme used in the biosynthesis of cholesterol.
 Atorvastatin use may help reduce levels of certain forms of LDL which are thought to be associated with increased atherosclerosis and cardiovascular risk.
-Atorvastatin is very similar to ezetimibe (Zetia), lovastatin (Mevacor), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) in function and effect.
+Atorvastatin medication is similar to ezetimibe (Zetia), lovastatin (Mevacor), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) in function and effect.

 Atorvastatin - Dosage and Cost